vineetjain96/one-shot-mann/README.md

 # One-shot Learning with Memory-Augmented Neural Networks
 Tensorflow implementation of the paper *One-shot Learning with Memory-Augmented Neural Networks*, by A. Santoro et al.
+This is an offshoot of a [larger project](https://github.com/adityagilra/archibrain), which aims to synthesize bio-plausible neural networks that solve cognitive tasks.

 This implementation is much simpler than a lot of others out there, thanks to TensorFlow's API and ease of use.
 The model as described in the paper has been followed as closely as possible.